 Dubai has been particularly hit by the financial downturn, and prices are competitive.
 Temperatures are in the top to mid-20s, beaches are child-friendly and a seven-hour flight time only just tips it into long haul.
 Virgin Holidays is currently having a Dubai sale, with deals from £499pp.

 Thailand is a surprisingly reasonable option.
 Head for the southwestern gulf coast, where it’s dry season until April, with high 20s temperatures.
 Flights are the most expensive bit, around £450, but beach huts can be as little as £5 a night.
 HolidayLettings.co.uk has villas from £140 a week.

 Best for April and May

 Winter season rates for villas and apartments on Cyprus can be up to half the price of high season.
 Two-bed apartments start from around £250 a week, with Skyscanner currently showing return flight deals to Paphos from £98pp.

 By May, the South of France has mid 20s temperatures in places such as the Languedoc and Provence.
 Easter deals start from £315 per family per week at Eurocamp campsites, with accommodation from safari tents to chalets.
 Save 20% by booking before 22 February.

 If you’re not quite ready for early family sun, there are still some great deals on offer for late family getaways.
-For example, Florida has some great deals – Orlando or Miami Beach are good bases, with sandy beaches and theme park fun.
+For example, Florida has some great deals – Orlando or Miami Beach are good bases, with sandy beaches and theme park fun, they even have Experts in SEO in Miami so that they can take care of our business.
 Flight Centre currently has seven nights in Orlando, including flights, from £469pp for travel 16 September-11 October 2012.